 Standard 1: Clovis Transit should achieve a 10% farebox recovery ratio for demand responsive (CTSA Roundup Service) and 20% for fixed route (Stageline Services).
 (As of October 2020, the Clovis City Council made permanent an earlier fare suspension that was put into place under an Emergency Order by the City Manager.
-All productivity indicators will be continued to be measured to ensure efficient and adequate service.)
+All productivity indicators will continue to be measured to ensure efficient and adequate service.)

-Standard 2: Clovis Transit should record and report, at least monthly with quarterly reports forwarded to Clovis City Council, the following performance indicators.
+Standard 2: Clovis Transit should record and report, at least monthly with quarterly reports, the following performance indicators.